 In February 2017, my little family relocated from Sheffield, England to Copenhagen, Denmark.

 The reason we moved to Copenhagen is because of my Danish genes.
-I’m half Danish and have always wanted to try living in the country my Dad was born in and to learn the language.
-After Lydia turned one, Rich and I decided we were at the perfect stage of life to try this new adventure.
+I had always wanted to try living in the country my Dad was born in and to learn the language.
+After our eldest turned one, Rich and I decided we were at the perfect stage of life to try this new adventure.
 We left our jobs, rented out our house and bought a one-way ticket to Copenhagen.
 Of course, it’s not quite as simple as that and I explain more in my first blog posts.
 But we took a leap of faith.